-I was going to take the old games I used to play with my karate classes (I taught karate for 8 years), and put a fitness twist on them.
-It was a crazy shot in the dark for me, but at this point I had nothing to lose.
+I would take the old games I used to play with my karate classes (I taught karate for eight years) and put a fitness twist on them.
+It was a crazy shot in the dark for me, but I had nothing to lose at this point.

 The first time I used the games, I decided to use them at the end of class, just like we did in karate.
-I held my breath and prayed that everyone didn’t look at me like I was a fool.
+I held my breath and prayed that everyone didn’t look at me like a fool.
 I couldn’t believe my eyes!
-Everyone was jumping around and giggling like little kids; full grown 30-40 year old adults playing with each other like they were on a playground.
+Everyone was jumping around and giggling like little kids; full-grown 30-40-year-old adults playing with each other like they were on a playground.

-The following week, all I heard about was how much fun that game was and how we should play more.
+The following week, I heard about how much fun that game was and how we should play more.
 That is all it took.
 From that day forward, I decided to use games at the end of class every day.

-Fast forward a year from that time: now, I currently own a 7800 square foot boot camp/small group training facility in Lapeer, Michigan.
-We just opened about 4 months ago and we are already over 120 members.
-I can confidently say that the games I play at the end of my boot camps were a huge part of that success.
+Fast forward a year from that time: now, I currently own a 7800-square-foot boot camp/small group training facility in Lapeer, Michigan.
+We just opened about four months ago, and we are already over 120 members.
+I can confidently say that the games I played at the end of my boot camps were a huge part of that success.

 So what exactly are boot camp games?

 Boot Camp Games are a hybrid of fitness drills and exercises mixed with “recess style” games and races.
-Think back to when you were young and you used to play games like “Duck, Duck, Goose” , Dodge Ball, Freeze Tag, and Relay Races.
-Combine that with some sort of fitness element like pushups, sprints, squat hops, planks, etc. Then, you have a boot camp game.
+Think back to when you were young, and you used to play games like “Duck, Duck, Goose,” Dodge Ball, Freeze Tag, and Relay Races.
+Combine that with fitness elements like pushups, sprints, squat hops, planks, etc. Then, you have a boot camp game.
 It’s that easy.
 If you are still lost, here is a great example:

 Red Light/Green Light